edgeware/v2l-example-scheduler/README.md

 In general, all assets need to be coded in the same way and all video must have the same GoP durations.

-A further restriction is that all content must be in Edgeware ESF format.
-That is a CMAF-based format but with some additional metadata in form of a `content_info.json` file and some binary `.dat` files.
+A further restriction is that all content must be in either Edgeware ESF format or in DASH OnDemand format.
+ESF is a CMAF-based format but with some additional metadata in form of a `content_info.json` file and some binary `.dat` files.
 Each such asset must be accessible via a file path, HTTP URL or on an S3 bucket.